iancoleman/codechain_exploration/readme.md

 * [ ] use git to make code changes, and codechain to sign them.
 * [ ] single commit release using detached signatures and out-of-band comms
-* [ ] consider if this can be automated or aliased somehow
+* [ ] consider if signing can be automated or aliased somehow
 * [ ] consider possible git pull combined with codechain review
 * [ ] get a third key from someone else and see what happens